Dentures Greenwood

 Lacking teeth is usually enough to qualify for dentures.
 Still, there are other factors worth considering as well.

 One such element is oral health.
 After all, dentures don’t work when your mouth is unhealthy.
 Weak gums and jaws can’t keep them stable and secure.
 That said, sensitive or decayed teeth won’t disqualify you.
-Dentures can actually replace these offending chompers.
+Dentures can actually replace them.

 How many teeth you’ve lost is also relevant.
 Depending on the final number, you’ll need one of two possible dentures.
 The first is a partial model that only replaces a few teeth.
 A full denture, in contrast, will replace all the teeth along an arch.